best peak district views cover photo

 woman walking on mam tor trail

-stunning peak district views on the mam tor trail
+stunning peak district views on the Mam Tor trail

-There’s a reason that Mam Tor is one of the most famous peaks in the Peak District, and that’s because the views are absolutely incredible.
-You’ll want to save this one for a clear day to take full advantage of the panoramic views over Hope Valley.
+There’s a reason that Mam Tor is one of the most famous peaks in the Peak District.
+The views are absolutely incredible.

 2. Thors Cave